lenrar/SauronDB/README.md

 # Files Changed - Add these on your own, lads!

+## SimpleDB.java
+#### initFileLogAndBufferMgr() method
+* Updated such that the buffermanager is initialized before the log manager so that the log manager can use the buffer manager to pin blocks.

 ## LogMgr.java
+Changed all methods to now use buffers from the buffer manager instead of pages.
 #### printLogPageBuffer() method
 * This is the optional print method to view the changes made to the pinned block

+## LogFormatter.java
+This is a new class which implements PageFormatter to satisfy the need for a PageFormatter in the pinNew method.
+This is essentially an empty class.

 ## Buffer.java
 #### getContents() method
 * This is a wrapper method to get the contents of the pinned block for the printLogPageBuffer() method

 # How to run the test scenarios